Farwave/game1/english/README.md

 [this is a link to a picture of Liu Yifei_1](https://img1.baidu.com/it/u=2023051955,2584660320&fm=26&fmt=auto&gp=0.jpg)

-this is the picture of liu yifei linked above
+below is the picture of liu yifei linked above

 ![this is a picture of Liu Yifei_1](https://img1.baidu.com/it/u=2023051955,2584660320&fm=26&fmt=auto&gp=0.jpg)